smatechnologies/ibm-i-agent-docs/docs/reference/performance.md

 default LSAM installation uses the actual name of SMADTA for this database library.
-Alternate LSAM environments may be configured to use different library names, but the LSAM tools for managing multiple environments require that one library in the LSAM\'s library list be assigned to the SMADTA role.
+Alternate LSAM environments may be configured to use different library names, but the LSAM tools for managing multiple environments require that one library in the LSAM's library list be assigned to the SMADTA role.

 For the purposes of tuning system performance, it is the routing data